Gladys Heldman

-Gladys Medalie Heldman (May 13, 1922 – June 22, 2003) was an American tennis player, manager and magazine publisher.
+Gladys Medalie Heldman (May 13, 1922 – June 22, 2003) was an American tennis player, promoter, manager and magazine publisher.
 She was the founder of World Tennis magazine.
 As a manager, she supported and represented Billie Jean King and eight other female tennis players: Rosie Casals, Judy Dalton, Julie Heldman, Kerry Melville, Peaches Bartkowicz, Kristy Pigeon, Nancy Richey, and Valerie Ziegenfuss.
-They were called the Houston Nine and formed the Virginia Slims Tour in the early 1970s (the precursor of today's WTA Tour).
+They were called the Houston Nine.
+She helped form the Virginia Slims Circuit in the early 1970s (the precursor of today's WTA Tour).
 She is a member of the International Tennis Hall of Fame and the International Jewish Sports Hall of Fame.

 Background

-Heldman, the daughter of New York Court of Appeals judge George Z. Medalie, was born in New York City on May 13, 1922, and first became interested in tennis after marrying Julius Heldman, the left-handed United States Junior Champion in 1936.
-Gladys started playing tennis in 1946 after her two daughters were born, Carrie Heldman and Julie Heldman, had National Junior Rankings, and Julie was ranked as high as No. 5 in the World).
-While born in New York City, Gladys rose to a No. 1 ranking in Texas, as well as No. 2 in the Southwest; she even appeared at Wimbledon in 1954 and also competed in the U.S. Championships at Forest Hills.
+Heldman, the daughter of New York Court of Appeals judge George Z. Medalie, was born in New York City on May 13, 1922, and first became interested in tennis after marrying Julius Heldman, the United States Junior Champion of 1936.
+Gladys started playing tennis in 1946 after her two daughters were born.
+Gladys rose to a No. 1 ranking in Texas, as well as No. 2 in the Southwest; she even appeared at Wimbledon in 1954 and also competed in the U.S. Championships at Forest Hills.
+Her daughters, Carrie and Julie Heldman, had National Junior Rankings, and Julie was ranked as high as No. 5 in the World.

 She was a graduate of Stanford University and a Phi Beta Kappa.
 Her two daughters went to Stanford as well.
-Gladys Heldman died at her home in Santa Fe, New Mexico on June 22, 2003 from of a self-inflicted gunshot wound after she had been suffering from a terminal heart condition at age 81.
+Gladys Heldman died at her home in Santa Fe, New Mexico on June 22, 2003, from a self-inflicted gunshot wound after she had been suffering from a terminal heart condition at age 81.